Hinton-in-the-Hedges Airfield: Gliding

 The gliding club at Hinton Skydiving Centre is owned by Banbury Gliding Club.
-It has been flying at Hinton in the Hedges for over 20 years and operates mainly at weekends and Bank Holidays, but is open some Fridays during the summer.
+It has been flying at Hinton-in-the-Hedges for over 20 years and operates mainly on weekends and Bank Holidays, but it is open some Fridays during the summer.
 It is situated 1.5 mi from the A422 road.
 There is no landing fee at the airfield.

 The club gliders that operate at the airfield are: